-Tons have been said about Barcelona.
+Tons has been said about Barcelona.
 Here are the top ten reasons that made me not only fall in love with Barcelona but realize that Barcelona is one of the best places one can choose to learn the Spanish language:

 The city that has it all

 This is the general feeling about Barcelona.
 When you get to Barcelona, whether it is to learn Spanish or to work in one of the many companies that have headquarters in the city, everyone is going to congratulate you on your choice.
 They’re not joking, you just hit the jackpot of urban destinations and might just don’t know it!

 This place has a reputation for being a melting pot, and it sure lives up to the expectation.
 Barcelona is the biggest city on the Mediterranean coast, home to a buzzing and diverse community.
 With an approximate population of 1.6 million, the city prides itself on being human in scale without losing a beat in its cultural diversity.